 Treatment options usually include:

-- Chemotherapy (chemo), which uses drugs to kill cancer.
+- Chemotherapy (chemo), uses drugs to kill cancer.
 It’s often used if the tumor is cancer and has spread to other parts of your body.